AlexGalays/abyssa-js/README.md

 Dispatched when a transition either completed, failed or got cancelled.

 #### router.transition.completed
-Dispatched when a transition successfuly completed
+Dispatched when a transition successfuly completed.

 #### router.transition.failed
-Dispatched when a transition failed to complete
+Dispatched when a transition failed to complete.

 #### router.transition.cancelled
-Dispatched when a transition got cancelled
+Dispatched when a transition got cancelled.

+#### router.changed
+Shorter alias for transition.completed: The most commonly used signal.

 #### router.initialized
 Dispatched once after the router successfully reached its initial state.